Larook/DRL_LUDO/test/progress.md

 From what is visible from 50 epochs the model trained to select the furthest pawn - because of frequent reward.
 What I can do more:
 - record playing the game by myself - expert data
-- add rewards for other behaviours like blockade, or give higher reward for
+    - add rewards for other behaviours like blockade - DONE
+- count the rewards got and plot the number of kills and blockades,  and stuff like this
+- maybe reward of reaching the star (teleport)

+- when stuff is running - check the correctness of networks once again - check the no_grad and how it should be done - check also the learning
+- when that is done - compare results with different batch_size

+after 134 epochs:
+    still chooses the furthest pawn
+    need to change rewards - when choosing furthest which is in the safe zone give less reward or give negative reward when breaking the blockade and more points for getting out a fresh piece from home

+maybe change learnig rate / batch size add more readable plots